auth0/docs/articles/quickstart/backend/rails/01-authorization.md

 <%= include('../_includes/_api_auth_preamble') %>

+## Validate Access Tokens

+### Install dependencies

-This sample demonstrates how to check for a JWT in the `Authorization` header of an incoming HTTP request and verify that it is valid.
-The validity check is done using the **jwt** Gem within a custom `JsonWebToken` class.
+This tutorial performs Access Token validation using the  **jwt** Gem within a custom `JsonWebToken` class.
 A Concern called `Secured` is used to mark endpoints which require authentication through an incoming `access_token`.
-If the token is valid, the resources which are served by the endpoint can be released, otherwise a `401 Authorization` error will be returned.

-### Install the Dependencies

 Install the **jwt** Gem.